Thérèse of Lisieux: Rome and entry to Carmel

 During the summer, French newspapers were filled with the story of Henri Pranzini, convicted of the brutal murder of two women and a child.
 To the outraged public Pranzini represented all that threatened the decent way of life in France.
-In July and August 1887 Thérèse prayed hard for the conversion of Pranzini, so his soul could be saved, yet Pranzini showed no remorse.
+In July and August 1887 Thérèse prayed for the conversion of Pranzini, so his soul could be saved, yet Pranzini showed no remorse.
 At the end of August, the newspapers reported that just as Pranzini's neck was placed on the guillotine, he had grabbed a crucifix and kissed it three times.
 Thérèse was ecstatic and believed that her prayers had saved him.
 She continued to pray for Pranzini after his death.